DigitalBrewLLC/cxt-manager/core/README.md

 - `guardrail.md` - Universal constraints and rules

 ### Branch Awareness
 `plan.md` content is branch-specific.
-When you switch Git branches, CxtManager automatically:
+When you switch Git branches, cxt-manager automatically:
 1. Saves current branch's plan.md to `.plan-history/`
 2. Restores the target branch's plan.md (or creates template if new)